MRA Curriculum

 Year 2

-REG course
+REG elective

-LAW 5290 Navigating the Regulatory (required)
+LAW 5290 Navigating the Regulatory State (required)

 Summer